The Sovereign UX Codex

 13. Law of Reciprocity

-Principle: Systems should give something back—leaving users more capable, insightful, or clear than before.
+Principle: Systems should give something back—leaving users more capable or clear than before.

-Example: A budgeting app that not only tracks expenses but reflects back meaningful patterns for awareness.
+Example: A budgeting app reflects back meaningful patterns, not just numbers.

 14. Law of Atmosphere